-To assign Speed Dial:
+To set Speed Dial:

-- 1. Press 🐑 to access the main menu. - 2.
-Select Contacts and press 💽 . - 3.
-Select Speed Dial #s and press 💽 . - 4.
-To select a corresponding speed dial number from 2-9, highlight an unassigned number and press - 5.
-Select an entry from the list and press 💽 . - 6.
-Select the phone number you want to set as a speed dial and press a.

-- 1. Press the navigation key right. - 2.
-Highlight your desired entry by scrolling through the Contacts list and press . - 3.
-Highlight the phone number you want to set as a speed dial and press Options (right softkey). - 4.
-Highlight Set Speed Dial and press 🐚 . - 5.
-Highlight an unassigned number and press 💽 .

-Tip: When you highlight an assigned number and press (a), you'll be asked whether you want to overwrite the assigned number.
+- 1. Press to access the main menu. - 2.
+Select Contacts and press . - 3.
+Select Speed Dial #s and press 3. - 4.
+To select a corresponding speed dial number from 2-9, highlight an unassigned number and press . - 5.
+Select an entry from the list and press ... - 6.
+Select the phone number you want to set as a speed dial and press . - or - - 1.
+Press ▶ on the navigation key. - 2.
+Highlight your desired entry by scrolling through the Contacts list and press . - Highlight the phone number you want to set as a speed dial and press Options (right softkey). - 4.
+Highlight Set Speed Dial and press ... - 5.
+Highlight an unassigned number and press 🐯. - When you highlight an assigned number and press , you'll be asked whether you want to overwrite the assigned number.
 Select Yes to overwrite or No to cancel.